yiannimercer/career_salary_estimator/README.md

 * **Sector** - The sector the company is in (E.g., Information Technology)
 * **Revenue** - The revenue the company earns each fiscal year (E.g., $10+ Billion)

-Additionally, various features were engineered or appended to the data frame that we developed.
+Additionally, various features were engineered or appended to the data frame that was developed.
 Below is a list of these features.

 * **Simplified Job Title** - The name of the career that was searched in Glassdoor (E.g., Data Scientist, Data Hygienist, IT Manager)
 * **Hourly** - Indicator column to show if the Estimated Pay is an hourly rate (1 = Hourly Pay Rate | 0 = Annually)
 * **Employer Provided** - Indicator column to show if the Estimated Pay was provided by the employer (1 = Employer Provided | 0 = Glassdoor Average Values of similar roles)
 * **Min Salary** - The minimum value of the range that is contained in the *Salary Estimate* variable
 * **Max Salary** - The maximum value of the range that is contained in the *Salary Estimate* variable
-* **Average Salary** - The computed average of the *Min* and *Max Salary* variables (if the salary provided was not a *range*, but a single value, both the *Min* and *Max Salary* features would be equal, so the *Average Salary* would be equal to the original *Salary Estimate*).
+* **Average Salary** - The computed average of the *Min* and *Max Salary* variables (if the salary provided was not a *range*, but a single value, both the *Min* and *Max Salary* features would be equal, so the *Average Salary* would be equal to the original *Salary Estimate*).  **If the hourly indicator was *True*, the *Min* and *Max Salary* variables were converted to annual rates by multiplying the hourly pay by 2000.**
 * **Company Text** - The result company name after various string cleaning techniques were made use of (E.g., removing extra characters, or numbers that were incidentily parsed as the *Company Name*)
 * **Job State** - The state the job is being offered in (I.e., the state portion of the *Location* variable)
 * **Age** - The age of the company (I.e., 2021 - Founded)
 * **Seniority** - A string variable that indicates the level of seniority the position being offered is (E.g., *Junior*, *Senior*, *nan*)

+## Exploratory Data Analysis (With Minor Data Touch Up)

+The [Exploratory Data Analysis Notebook](https://github.com/yiannimercer/career_salary_estimator/blob/main/exploratory_data_analysis.ipynb) features various data analysis methods used to understand our data.
+Prior to the analysis however, some previously lapsed data errors or missed items were addressed.
+For example, the *job_state* variable did not have the correct format, or cities in place of the state.
+Additionally, we removed rows where numeric columns are null or were not valid at this point.
+We also converted our respective features to their appropriate data types (i.e., int, object, etc.).
+Various bar, box, distribution, and correlation plots, along with group by aggregated tables were utilized to gain insights into our dataset.
+Below are some highlights of the analysis.